miklevin/MikeLev.in/_posts/2024-11-07-structuring-websites-to-train-models.md

     [7] https://hbr.org/2020/01/are-you-undervaluing-your-customers
     [8] https://www.business.com/articles/management-theory-of-peter-drucker/

+## Personal Reflections on SEO Evolution

 **Me**: Ouch!
 This is some pretty hard medicine for me, haha!

-## The Evolution of SEO and Personal Challenges
+### The Evolution of SEO and Personal Challenges

 I am torn between two worlds.
 On the one hand, I am in this for the love of the tech and the challenge.
 I'm am not particularly enamored with the field of SEO